 What if I get a bill that I don't understand?

 All bills sent to you by DOR (e.g., a Notice of Assessment or a Demand for Payment) will indicate the type of tax involved, the period for which the tax was due and whether any penalties or interest are due.
 All bills should be read upon receipt as interest and, in some cases, penalties will accrue on unpaid taxes.
 In addition, collection proceedings may commence with regard to any undisputed taxes.
 (Please see the Collections section of this guide for more information.)
+Electronic copies of all bills sent to you by DOR are available on your MassTaxConnect account.

 My refund hasn't arrived.
 How can I check on its status?